 LEARN MORE ABOUT MARKETING WITH PINTEREST

-All this month in Pinterest PowerUp we’re talking about basics and content planning, and finding your audience keywords on Pinterest is an essential basic step that will make or break your Pinterest marketing strategy.
+We have a whole month in Pinterest PowerUp about basics and content planning, and finding your audience keywords on Pinterest is an essential basic step that will make or break your Pinterest marketing strategy.

 I want you to spend less time marketing so you can get back to the priorities that bring you joy in your life.